apptainer/singularity-userdocs/definition_files.rst

             echo "Container base is Ubuntu as expected." else
             echo "Container base is not Ubuntu."
+            exit 1
         fi

 This (somewhat silly) script tests if the base OS is Ubuntu.
 You could also write a script to test that binaries were appropriately downloaded and built, or that software works as expected on custom hardware.
 If you want to build a container without running the ``%test`` section (for example, if the build system does not have the same hardware that will be used on the production system), you can do so with the ``--notest`` build option:

 .. code-block:: none